exsig/nodus/README.md

     that this can cause non-steady-state behavior (including even race conditions) if one of the streams bottlenecks and the other stream builds up a huge backlog.
 (Need to at least throw an error when this seems like it's happening, and ideally even have mechanisms for automatically dropping, etc.)
+  - **AggregateZip**: emits an output token when at least one of every input stream is received.
+Tokens received from streams multiple times while waiting for the first token on one of the other streams are aggregated together (so the final resulting token contains a vector for each incoming stream, with every vector containing at least one item and at least one vector containing _only_ one item [the last stream to give an inbound token while the others were building up]).
+  - **StreamFold**: has a kernel that updates state and/or outputs a token at any input receipt from any stream.
   - *Future*
     - concat (if it's ever actually needed- nodus isn't really meant for it...)